Loading...

 Hardware Requirements:

-RAM: Minimum 2 GB (4 recommended)
+RAM: Minimum 8 GB

 Software Requirements:

-Ubuntu/Debian, CentOS, RHEL: LTS versions recommended*
+Ubuntu/Debian, CentOS, RHEL: LTS versions recommended when applicable*

-Docker 25 or up, with Docker compose, or Kubernetes Cluster 1.29 or up
+Docker 27 or up, with Docker compose, or Kubernetes Cluster 1.29 or up

 Any SMTP compatible Mailer

 *most Linux distributions supporting Docker should be compatible but have not been tested.
+Some distributions are not using the official repositories so make sure to follow the instructions from docker page.

 Configure Keycloak as an Identity Provider for CISO Assistant